secret-escapes-media/microsite-wales-2019/_pages/discover/index.md

 title: Discover
 nav: true
 nav-order: 2
 intro: Discover your destination here.
-From the new Wales Way, a trio of touring routes that takes you through the most diverse and beautiful parts of this land, to the lesser-known destinations that promise to show you the best of Wales, plan your trip here.
+From the Wales Way, a trio of touring routes that takes you through the most diverse and beautiful parts of this land, to the lesser-known destinations that promise to show you the best of Wales, plan your trip here.

 groups: